ParamANN: A Neural Network to Estimate Cosmological Parameters for $\Lambda$CDM Universe Using Hubble Measurements: Abstract

 \section{Abstract}

 In this article, we employ a machine learning (ML) approach for the estimations of four fundamental parameters, namely, the Hubble constant ($H_0$), matter ($\Omega_{0m}$), curvature ($\Omega_{0k}$) and vacuum ($\Omega_{0\Lambda}$) densities of non-flat $\Lambda$CDM model.
-We use $53$ Hubble parameter values measured by \textit{differential ages} (DA) and \textit{baryon acoustic oscillations} (BAO) techniques in the redshift interval $0.07 \leq z \leq 2.36$.
-We create an \textit{artificial neural network} (called ParamANN) and train it with simulated values of $H(z)$ using various sets of $H_0$, $\Omega_{0m}$, $\Omega_{0k}$, $\Omega_{0\Lambda}$ parameters chosen from different and sufficiently wide prior intervals.
+We use $31$ Hubble parameter values measured by \textit{differential ages} (DA) technique in the redshift interval $0.07 \leq z \leq 1.965$.
+We create an \textit{artificial neural network} (ParamANN) and train it with simulated values of $H(z)$ using various sets of $H_0$, $\Omega_{0m}$, $\Omega_{0k}$, $\Omega_{0\Lambda}$ parameters chosen from different and sufficiently wide prior intervals.
 We use a correlated noise model in the analysis.
-We demonstrate accurate validation and prediction by ParamANN.
-ParamANN provides an excellent cross-check for the validity of the $\Lambda$CDM model and alleviates the Hubble tension problem which has been reported earlier in the literature.
-We obtain $H_0 = 66.11 \pm 2.59$ $\rm{kmMpc^{-1}sec^{-1}}$, $\Omega_{0m} = 0.3359 \pm 0.0814$, $\Omega_{0k} = 0.0237 \pm 0.1248$ and $\Omega_{0\Lambda} = 0.6405 \pm 0.0861$ by using the trained network.
-These parameter values agree very well with the results of global CMB observations of Planck collaboration.
+We demonstrate accurate validation and prediction using ParamANN.
+ParamANN provides an excellent cross-check for the validity of the $\Lambda$CDM model.
+We obtain $H_0 = 68.14 \pm 3.96$ $\rm{kmMpc^{-1}s^{-1}}$, $\Omega_{0m} = 0.3029 \pm 0.1118$, $\Omega_{0k} = 0.0708 \pm 0.2527$ and $\Omega_{0\Lambda} = 0.6258 \pm 0.1689$ by using the trained network.
+These parameter values agree very well with the results of global CMB observations of the Planck collaboration.
+We compare the cosmological parameter values predicted by ParamANN with those obtained by the MCMC method.
+Both the results agree well with each other.
+This demonstrates that ParamANN is an alternative and complementary approach to the well-known Metropolis-Hastings algorithm for estimating the cosmological parameters by using Hubble measurements.